 - 7.1.
 The UK Government has recently announced a separate one-year UKSPF and REPF programme for 2025-2026.
 North Norfolk's UKSPF allocation will be £405,095 (from 1st April 2025) and Cabinet has agreed the high level delivery approach.
 It is intended to align delivery with the Council's Corporate Plan and Economic Growth Strategy in order to align with local priorities.
-UK Government has issued a revised list of priorities, themes, sub themes and missions, to which programmes need to align.
-The UKSPF programme and each workstream must deliver against pre-determined interventions and a set list of outputs and outcomes.
+UK Government has issued a revised list of priorities, themes, sub themes and missions, to which programmes will need to comply with.
+The UKSPF programme, and each workstream, must deliver against a set of pre-determined interventions and outputs and outcomes.
 The guidance is prescriptive in relation to the measures and reporting mechanisms. - 7.2.
-No details of the allocation of REPF funds to North Norfolk District Council have yet been received, so the amount of grant money and the scheme rules governing its delivery are not yet known; although the delivery will be expected to complete within the next financial year, which, given this is capital funding will be incredibly challenging. - 7.3.
-Cabinet in January 2025 (Public Pack)Agenda Document for Cabinet, 03/02/2025 10:00) agreed on the planned delivery workstreams and the identified and defined intervention themes.
+The REPF rural top up allocation of UKSPF funds to North Norfolk District Council were only announced on 27 March 2025.
+The delivery must be complete within the next financial year 2025-26, which, given this is capital funding will be incredibly challenging. - 7.3.
+Cabinet in January 2025 (Public Pack)Agenda Document for Cabinet, 03/02/2025 10:00) agreed on the planned delivery workstreams for the UKSPF element and the identified and defined intervention themes.
 Detailed dialogue with potential delivery partners is currently being undertaken to determine the exact nature of each proposed workstreams and budget allocation. - 7.4.
 The Government's five missions are embedded in the guidance for delivery of the transition funding and local authorities need to deliver programmes within the framework of the pre-determined investment priorities and key themes and subthemes. - 7.5.
-Mission 1: Kickstart economic growth Mission 2: Make Britain a clean energy superpower Mission 3: Take back our streets Mission 4: Break down barriers to opportunity Mission 5: Build an NHS fit for the future
+Mission 1: Kickstart economic growth

 Norfolk District Council's UKSPF 2025-26 programme and workstreams fit within Mission 1 (Kickstart economic growth) and Mission 4 (Break down barriers to opportunity).
-The outputs and outcomes and monitoring criteria are listed in Appendix 10.
+The outputs and outcomes and monitoring criteria are listed in Appendix 9.